-Pickles and sauerkraut might not be the first things to come to mind when you think of health foods, but a growing body of evidence shows that fermented foods are essential to a healthy diet and optimal health.
-Rich in probiotics and beneficial bacteria, fermented foods have been associated with a wide range of health benefits including improved digestion, increased immunity, cognitive function and nutrient absorption.
-So, here is everything that you need to know about fermented foods and the best fermented foods to help boost digestion.
+Pickles and sauerkraut might not be the first things to come to mind when you think of healthy foods, but a growing body of evidence shows that fermented foods are essential to a healthy diet and optimal health.
+Rich in probiotics and beneficial bacteria, fermented foods have been associated with a wide range of health benefits including improved digestion, increased immunity, cognitive function, and nutrient absorption.
+So, here is everything that you need to know about fermented foods and the best-fermented foods to help boost digestion.

 What are Fermented Foods?